jneug/typst-tools4typst/README.md

 This submodule is a collection of functions, that mostly deal with content elements and _get_ some information from them.
 Though some handle other types like dictionaries.

-- `#get.dict( ..values )`: Creat a new dictionary from the passed `values`.
+- `#get.dict( ..values )`: Create a new dictionary from the passed `values`.
 All named arguments are stored in the new dictionary as is.
 All positional arguments are grouped in key/value-pairs and inserted into the dictionary:

 	```js
 	#get.dict("a", 1, "b", 2, "c", d:4, e:5)